gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 - Amputator

-* Every single War Paint will include RED and BLU variants for the Ubersaw since the Uber meter stays team-colored, even if the war paint is neutral-colored.
+Note: Every single War Paint for the Ubersaw will include RED and BLU variants since the Uber meter stays team-colored, even if the war paint is neutral-colored.

 Extract the "war_paints_folder_tree_and_necessary_files.zip" file onto tf/custom, so you have the entire folder tree you'll be working on, alongside getting rid of jigglebones on jiggleboned weapons, and the pilotlight animation.